MicrosoftDocs/learn/learn-pr/azure/azure-sql-secure-data/includes/3-exercise-configure-auditing.md

 Open SSMS and create a new connection to your logical server.

-TODO ADD LINK TO PORTAL
 For server name, input the name of your Azure SQL Database logical server.
-You may need to refer to the Azure portal to get this, e.g. *aw-server`<unique ID>`.database.windows.net*.
+You may need to refer to the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com) to get this, e.g. *aw-server`<unique ID>`.database.windows.net*.

 Change the authentication to **SQL Server Authentication**, and input the corresponding Server Admin Login and Password (the one you provided during deployment in the previous exercise).